fishing/fishing.github.com/reels.md

 Maybe not as dramatic as that, but definitely a step up skillwise.

 #### Drawbacks of a Baitcaster

+1. Backlash.
+Since the spool rotates as you cast it's liable to move too fast and cause nasty tangles that take experience and time to figure out.
+2. More setup.
+You need to tune various drags and knobs depending on your reel specifically for the lure at the end of your line.
+So if you change out your bait, you need to do a little tuning, and you need to know how to use the damn thing.

 You need patience to use a baitcaster effectively.
 At first, it will seem impossible to cast correctly, and if you don’t stop the spool after your bait / lure lands, the line keeps feeding out.